Carlisle Airport Mini Guide

 What’s the Airport Like?

-but local objections have put plans on hold.
-For now it’s a functional airport that does its best for the occasional business jet user, private pilots, private charters and flying school trainees.
-Plans are nearly in place to open an air freight distribution centre at the airport bringing cargo flights into the airport.
-They are expected to commence before the end of 2012
+It was upgraded and the new terminal officially opened in 2019.
+Commercial flights started to a variety of locations across the UK and Northern France.
+It’s a functional airport that also does its best for the occasional business jet user, private pilots, private charters and flying school trainees.
+In 2015 opened an air freight distribution centre at the airport bringing cargo flights into the airport.

 How do I Arrange to get There?